CyberCoyotes/2025-2026-Decode/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/common/teleop/DRIVER-OPERATOR-GUIDE.md

 **Source File:** `PrimeTeleOp.java`

-**Hardware:** REV v3 Color Sensor for artifact detection
+**Hardware:** REV V3 Color Sensor, GoBilda Pinpoint odometry, Limelight 3A vision camera (vision integration coming in future update)

+**Configuration:** Single-driver demo bot — all functions on Gamepad 1, Gamepad 2 unused

-**Last Updated:** 2025-12-03
+**Last Updated:** *date of commit*

 ---

-*Print this guide and keep it at the driver station for quick reference during matches!*
+*Print this guide and keep it at the driver station for quick reference during demos!*